sambk/projects/README.md

 ## Deployment

-CADE can be used as a C library with the way is similar as examples
+CADE can be used as a C library with the way similar as examples

 ## Contributing